ThisIsAkriti/password_generator/README.md

-# Created using vite + tailwind Css
+# Created using React + Vite + tailwind Css

 # Features

 > Password Generation: The app generates random passwords.

 > React Components: Utilizes React components for a modular structure.

+> Password can be copied and get pasted anywhere

 > Tailwind CSS: Styling is done using Tailwind CSS for a clean and responsive design.